The Future of Enterprise Performance Management is Dynamic

 In a nutshell, dynamic Enterprise Performance Management helps discover new insights, increases the accuracy and grade of automation for forecasts, dynamically integrates plans across the business, and provides guidance and recommendation for users to improve performance.

-Do you think this is a vision for the distant future of EPM?
+Do you think this is the distant future of EPM?

 Not at all.
 FP&A can already leverage AI, machine learning and predictive planning technologies today without a data science degree.
 Jedox EPM software integrates these technologies and provides the AIssisted™ Planning engine to augment planning and performance management for finance, sales and other functions across the business.
 Stay tuned for the next articles in this blog series, when we’ll talk in-depth about specific applications and customer cases.